Carrie Meek, pioneering Black former congresswoman, dies

 FORT LAUDERDALE, Fla.
 (AP) — Carrie Meek, the grandchild of a slave and a sharecropper’s daughter who became one of the first Black Floridians elected to Congress since Reconstruction, died Sunday.
 She was 95.

-Meek died at her home in Miami after a long illness, family spokesperson Adam Sharon said in a statement.
+Meek died at her home in Miami after a long illness, her family said in a statement.
 The family did not specify a cause of death.

 Meek started her congressional career at an age when many people begin retirement.
 She was 66 when she easily won the 1992 Democratic congressional primary in her Miami-Dade County district.
 No Republican opposed her in the general election.